thediyblogger/blog/content/blog/how-to-get-more-repins-on-your-pins-on-pinterest.md

 +++
 categories = ["Pinterest Tips"] date = "2019-06-26T00:00:00-04:00"
 description = "Do you want to know what goes into creating a successful pin on Pinterest.
-Do you wonder how somebody got hundreds of reshares and you want to do the same?
-Our 8 steps to creating a winning pin on Pinterest will set you up for that success. " draft = true keywords = ["pinterest basics", "pinterest strategy"] pins = [] title = "How to create a winning pin on Pinterest that will get repins" [images] name = "" src = ""
+Do you wonder how others get hundreds of reshares and you want to do the same?
+Our 8 steps to creating a winning pin on Pinterest will set you up for that success. " keywords = ["pinterest basics", "pinterest strategy"] pins = [] title = "How to create a winning pin on Pinterest that will get repins" [images] name = "How to create viral pins in 8 easy steps" src = "/uploads/how-to-create-winning-pins-on-pinterest.png"

 +++
-## Create targeted SEO so your users can find your pins with Pinterest search
+## Target keywords so users can find your pins with Pinterest search

 * Update your board names and board descriptions to [create keyword rich boards](/blog/how-to-create-keyword-rich-pinterest-board-names-to-get-more-repins/ "Create keyword rich board names and board descriptions") that actually get searched for by users on Pinterest.
 * Make sure your pins link to interesting content so that your followers will want to repin it.